 Just 5 Simple Ingredients

-When you only need 5 ingredients to make it and it comes out looking like a million bucks and tastes like it too, well that is priceless to me.
+When you only need 5 ingredients to make this keto lemon mousse recipe and it comes out looking like a million bucks and tastes like it too, well that is priceless to me.

 The chase is worth the price in this case.

 But the best part?
-You won’t be needing to chase down any ingredients, in fact you might have them in your kitchen all ready!
+You won’t be needing to chase down any ingredients, in fact you might have them in your low carb keto kitchen all ready!

 The lemon is the star here!
-You could even add this lemon cheesecake mousse to my low carb coconut flour pie crust for a real treat!
+You could even add this keto cream cheese dessert to my low carb coconut flour pie crust for more of a no bake lemon keto cheesecake mousse pie!

 Enjoy this easy and non time consuming treat any night of the week!!

-Some other Creamy, luscious desserts you might enjoy:
+Some more creamy, luscious keto desserts you might enjoy:

 Sugar Free Lemon Cheesecake Mousse